Koriit/EventDispatcher/README.md

 ```

 ### Stopping dispatchment
-If any listener in the dispatchment chain returns a value that can be evaluated as *true*, the dispachment is stopped and all the remaining listeners are skipped.
+If any listener in the dispatchment chain returns a value that can be evaluated as *true*,
+the dispachment is stopped and all the remaining listeners are skipped.
+You can also achieve this by
+calling `stop` on event context.

-While this design simplifies the process and does not require wiring listeners with event dispatcher, it makes it almost impossible to work with listeners that return values which cannot be interpreted as success or failure.
-This especially holds true for methods which allow for method chaining or implement fluent interface.
+While this design simplifies the process and __does not require wiring listeners with event dispatcher__,
+it makes it problematic to work with listeners that return values which cannot be interpreted as
+success or failure.
+This especially holds true for methods which allow for method chaining or implement
+fluent interface.
+To work around this problem you can use `stop` and `ignoreReturnValue` methods on
+event context, though, that requires wiring your listener with event context.
+Everything is a trade-off, someone once said.
 ### Context
 Event context is simple data object holding information about the dispatchment process.
 See `Koriit\EventDispatcher\EventContextInterface` for more information.

 ### Parameters
 You can pass additional parameters to be used by invoker while injecting listener arguments by name.